samtecspg/mason/README.md

 -----------  ---------------  ---------------------------------------------------------------------------------------------
-table        validated_infer  5 step workflow for inferring table and checking if it worked, then cleaning up if it didn't. table        infer            One step workfow for table infer operator table        export           Workflow that queries a table and then format and repartitions it
+table        validated_infer  5 step workflow for inferring table and checking if it worked, then cleaning up if it didn't. table        infer            One step workfow for table infer operator table        export           Workflow that queries a table and then formats and repartitions it

 +--------------------+
 | Available Configs  |